sainashibili/tjhsst-artificial-intelligence-1/README.md

-# tjhsst-artificial-intelligence-1
+# Artificial Intelligence 1 at TJHSST
-projects from TJHSST's AI first semester course
+Python Projects include Binary Search, A*, and Regex projects from AI 1 at TJHSST.